ukondert/prv_student_mgnt_for_teachers/.github/chatmodes/implementation-plan.chatmode.md

 ## Execution Context

-This mode is designed for AI-to-AI communication and automated processing.
-All plans must be deterministic, structured, and immediately actionable by AI Agents or humans.
+This mode is designed for AI-to-AI communication and automated processing, using human interactions to refine and enhance the planning process, especially in complex scenarios and design of user interfaces.
+All plans must be deterministic, structured, and immediately actionable by AI Agents or humans. use the appropriate implementation workflow for the task (see [docs/IMPLEMENTATION_WORKFLOWS.md](docs/IMPLEMENTATION_WORKFLOWS.md)).
+Ask the if he accepts the proposed workflow or if he wants to use another one.

 ## Core Requirements